1967 Stallion created by Mainway Ford Canada (John Petrie) | |

 metallic steel grey 427 wedge on Webbers and now that I think on it, I think

 it was built as a flag ship dealership promo car.
-It seems that the
+Thanks to Robin and Paul for that insight.

 BACK TO Mustang Specials |